Here’s how you can set up a compatible bring-your-own (BYO) modem for TPG nbn FTTP.

 Missed deliveries

-If you miss a delivery, StarTrack will leave a card in your mailbox so you can collect your parcel from your Local Post Office or another StarTrack collection point.
+If you miss a delivery, StarTrack will leave a card in your mailbox so you can collect your parcel from your Local Post Office or another collection point.

 Note: Missed deliveries will still show as “Delivered” in the tracker.